 How is civil society involved in the Women, Peace and Security Agenda?

 The vital role of civil society, particularly women’s Civil Society Organizations (CSOs), is so important but often unrecognised, marginalized and under-valued.
-The significant work of women’s CSO in conflict situations is all the more extraordinary because they are frequently excluded from formal conflict resolution processes, political dialogue, and post-conflict peacebuilding systems, including the mechanisms and institutions responsible for implementation of peace accords and post-conflict planning processes.
+The significant work of women’s CSO in conflict situations is all the more extraordinary because they are frequently excluded from formal conflict resolution processes, political dialogue, and post-conflict peacebuilding systems, including the mechanisms and institutions responsible for the implementation of peace accords and post-conflict planning processes.

 There remains an urgency of supporting women’s organisations, advocates and women’s rights defenders in a spectrum of work related to WPS.
 Support must be political, technical and financial.
 It must include supporting and ensuring women civil society’s participation in peace processes, in all aspects of the rebuilding of judicial, security, and political institutions, and in constitution drafting.